Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
+* Jun, 2024: We have secured 5k GCP credits from Google Cloud for our research projects.
 * Jun, 2024: We have two papers accepted at the 10th International Conference on machine Learning, Optimization and Data science (LOD 2024).
 * Jun, 2024: We have one paper accepted at the IEEE Intelligent System Conference.
 * May, 2024: I joined [Advanced Processing Technology (APT)](https://aptcentre.ie/) Research centre at DCU.